silversub/terraform/setup_cli.md

 ## Configuring the provider plug-in
 {: #configure_provider}

-Because Terraform supports multiple cloud provider, you must specify the cloud provider that you want to use to provision your resources.
+Because Terraform supports multiple cloud providers, you must specify the cloud provider that you want to use to provision your resources.
 {: shortdesc}

 The cloud provider configuration file is named `provider.tf`.
 Terraform automatically loads the cloud provider configuration when you want to provision resources to determines what cloud provider plug-in to call.
 To provision {{site.data.keyword.cloud_notm}} resources, you must specify `IBM` as your cloud provider and provide the credentials that the {{site.data.keyword.cloud_notm}} Provider plug-in needs to successfully provision your resources.